forbiddenspiral/cop_vanilla-plus_mini_repack/README.md

 **General Notes:**

 - Core gameplay mechanics like ballistics, damage systems, and AI remain faithful to the vanilla experience.
 Player attributes have been adjusted to align more closely with the values found in CS.
-Item consumable properties are modified by the Medicine Mod.
+Item consumable properties aren't modified by the Medicine Mod, which only adds long usage and sound effects for all consumable items.
 - Due to time constraints and limited modding experience.
 An optional "Alternative Ballistics Core" addon is planned to potentially port these features directly from SRP in the future.
 - Original graphics and visuals are preserved.
 - Limited compatibility: supports 16:9 aspect ratio monitors, resolutions up to 1920x1080, and English language (subtitles included).